The Emoji Code

 The Emoji Code is a 2017 book by linguist Vyvyan Evans, analyzing emoji as a form of digital communication in the evolution of language and writing systems.
 The book argues that emoji constitutes missing element in digital communication, vis-a-vis face-to-face spoken communication, by providing the "new body language of the digital age".
 As such, Evans claims that "emojis actually enhance our language [in digital communication] and our ability to wield it."
+It was released in the United Kingdom on May 18, 2017, while in the United States on August 1, 2017.

 Thesis

 The Emoji Code claims that Emoji fulfils a similar function in digital communication to gesture, body language and intonation in spoken interactions, helping to provide the emotional cues so often missing in textspeak.
 By clarifying our digital conversations, emojis can be seen as empowering, a force for good in twenty-first-century communication.
 As such, the argument is that Emoji is a paralanguage, facilitating better emotional resonance in digital communication, making us more effective communicators.
 In essence, "emojis are a visual representation that offer non-verbal cues in text, much in the same way that body language and vocal tone is a conduit of meaning in everyday face-to-face conversations."
 Evans also argues that Emoji has a vital function in educational contexts, especially among children.

 A notable argument of the book is that Emoji fulfils a number of communicative functions that mirror those fulfilled by gesture, eye gaze, facial expression and tone of voice in face-to-face spoken interaction.
 Evans enumerates six functions of Emoji in digital communication: substitution, reinforcement, contradiction, metacommentary (or complementing), emphasis and discourse management.
 This analysis has been hailed as influential in how Emoji functions as a system of communication.